Dipeshgandhi131/Bigdata_projects/mysqlkafka-s3-redshift (relation_schema to star_schema)/README.md

-batch pipeline to convert relation_db_tables to star_schema in redshift for analysis
+batch pipeline to convert Ecommerce relation_db_tables to star_schema in redshift for analysis